hadi-alnehlawi/Securrency/README.md

 $ sh Migrate/run-ci.sh
 ```
 #### Deploy ####
-A new custom Helm chart is created to bundle all the deployment files
+The deployment steps are packaged in one file
+'$ sh Migrate/run-cd.sh localtion_'

-1. Start the minikube cluster and create a namespace `securrency`
+1. Start the minikube cluster and create a namespace `gopeople`
 ```
 $ minikube start
 $ kubectl create namespace securrency